The 7 Best Podcasts for Lawyers in 2017: Listen Up

 3. Immigration Hour

-As we’ve seen in this current cycle of presidential politics, the topic of immigration is certainly a hot-button issue of the day.
-However, it’s unlikely to fade as a pressing matter any time soon, as the U.S. border with Mexico, Middle Eastern refugees and the threat of terrorism continue to be debated in various circles.
+The topic of immigration is certainly a hot-button issue of the day, which we see in this current cycle of presidential politics.
+And it’s unlikely to fade as a pressing matter any time soon.
+Debate surrounding the U.S.-Mexican border, Middle Eastern refugees and the threat of terrorism will undoubtedly continue.

 Indeed, Serial reflects one of the attractive features of legal podcasts: you can listen to them anytime, even if you missed the first season.
 Simply click on the audio file, and away you go — which you can do by going to the podcast website itself, iTunes, or take your pick.